Order Execution Policy

 JVA’s clients have access to market data so it is less likely that they will be placing reliance on JVA:

 - The information provided by JVA and any agreement reached

 JVA is providing execution-only services so there is clear reliance

 The following exceptions apply to Best Execution:

-- Where a specific instruction is given by you relating to the execution of all or part of an order, or a specific aspect of an order.
-See section 3.3 below;
+- Where specific instruction is given by relating to the execution of all or part of an order, or specific aspect of an order.
+See section 2.3 below;

-- Where a systems or other failure or problem means that to execute an order, JVA may decide to use an alternative method to usual method;
+- Where systems or other failure or problem means that to execute an order, JVA may decide to use alternative method to usual method;

 2.3.
 Specific instructions

 Where a client provides JVA with a specific instruction in relation to its order, or any particular aspect of its order, JVA will execute the order in accordance with those instructions which means JVA will be deemed to have taken all reasonable steps to provide the best possible result for the client.